Nice to meet you.

 Escalations and maintenance are a good start.
 If your provider allows for it, maintenance windows can provide flexibility to respond to outages while alerting users.
 Whether maintenance does or does not factor into your SLA, it’s helpful when you can schedule routine maintenance windows and push updates to your power users.

 You also waste less time shuffling responsibility and escalating internally if you map out your limits beforehand.
-How long is too long for an outage?
-Escalating after the five or ten minute mark is a good place to start, as longer outages signify something is really wrong.
+How long is it for an outage?
+Escalating after the five or ten-minute mark is a good place to start, as longer outages signify something is really wrong.
 Alert systems that automate escalations remove that guesswork, allowing your team to work without worrying about when to notify the higher tiers.

 Synthetic and real user web monitoring to capture the user experience